Tour Stirling Castle and Trossachs - a hint of Highland Scotland

-Tour Stirling Castle and the Trossachs - where tourism in Scotland began.
-Not too wild or scary - a Trossachs-sized thrill in fact.
+Tour Stirling Castle and the Trossachs where tourism began.
+Not too wild or scary - just a Trossachs-sized thrill.

 Tour Stirling Castle and The Trossachs